INEXdev/ArduinoAVR/README.md

     You need to Uninstall older 1.8.5 and remove JSON address from Arduino->Preferences first, then Close program and Open Arduino then replace new JSON address and OpenBoard Manager again

-    -> You must see [INEX_AVR by INEX] instead of old [INEX AVR by INEX AVR core boards].
+    -> You will see [INEX_AVR by INEX] instead of old [INEX AVR by INEX AVR core boards].

-    Install again, and it will be OK.
+    after installed again, it will be OK.

 17 Jul 2022
  : update avr-1.8.5.tar.bz2